-A digital repository that explores the history of the comb
+A digital repository that explores the transnational history of the comb

 What can combs teach us about people throughout history?

-This project has been developed for our Clio Wired class about Digital Humanities at George Mason University.
+We developed this project for our Clio Wired class at George Mason University, as it explores Digital Humanities.
 We are a group of scholars interested in gender, race, digital humanities, museum studies, and all the intersections there.